pure-hash/cyber-portfolio/Threat-Hunting/README.md

 # Threat Hunting

-Projects focused on detecting anomalies and suspicious activity in logs and network traffic.
-Demonstrates proactive identification of threats.
+This section contains threat hunting labs that demonstrate proactive identification of suspicious activity, anomalies, and potential attacks in logs and network traffic.
+Each lab is self-contained with its own README, datasets, images, and scripts.

+---

-## 🔹 Sample Labs
+## 🔹 Labs Included

-- Lab 1: Detecting DNS Anomalies
+1. **Lab 1 – DNS Anomalies**
+   Detect anomalies in DNS traffic to identify suspicious behavior or potential attacks.
+   Located in `Lab1-DNS-Anomalies/`

-- Lab 2: Identifying Command & Control Traffic
+2. **Lab 2 – Command & Control (C2) Traffic Detection**
-- Lab 3: Suspicious Log Pattern Analysis
+   Identify potential C2 traffic in network logs to detect compromised hosts.
+   Located in `Lab2-C2-Traffic-Detection/`

+3. **Lab 3 – Suspicious Log Patterns**
+   Analyze logs to identify patterns that indicate potential malicious activity.
+   Located in `Lab3-Suspicious-Log-Patterns/`

+---

 ## 🔹 Skills Demonstrated

+- Proactive threat detection and hunting
-- Log aggregation and correlation
+- Log analysis and correlation
-- SIEM query writing
 - Pattern recognition and anomaly detection
-- Threat intelligence application
+- SIEM query writing and alerting
+- Network traffic analysis

+---

-## 🔹 Structure
+## 🔹 Folder Structure for Each Lab

-- [/datasets](datasets) : Logs or network captures
-- [/scripts](scripts) : Hunting scripts or automated queries
+Each lab folder contains:

+- **`/datasets`** – Log files, network captures, or other datasets used for the lab
-- [/images](images) : Screenshots of alerts or dashboards
+- **`/images`** – Screenshots of dashboards, alerts, or analysis visuals
+- **`/scripts`** – Hunting scripts or automation tools
+- **`README.md`** – Detailed lab instructions, steps, and findings

+---

+Each lab is **self-contained**, making it easy to review or share independently.